kubeshop/tracetest/docs/advanced-selectors.md

 ```
 ## pseudo-classes support

-Sometimes filtering by attributes is not enough because we might have two or three identical spans in the three, but we only want to assert one of them.
+Sometimes filtering by attributes is not enough because we might have two or three identical spans in the tree, but we only want to assert one of them.
 For example, imagine a system that has a `retry` policy for all the HTTP requests it sends.
 How would we allow a user to validate if the `third` execution was successful without asserting the other two spans?

 This is where pseudo-classes enter the scene.
 Those are ways of filtering spans by data that is not present in the span itself.
 For example, the order which the span appears.